 At Digestive Disease Care, the gastrointestinal experts are well-versed in diagnosing and treating painful hemorrhoids.
-At their New York offices in Mineola, Lake Success, East Setauket, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, the gastroenterologists treat hemorrhoids with the latest advancements in hemorrhoid ligation.
+At their New York offices in Babylon, Mineola, Lake Success, East Setauket, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, the gastroenterologists treat hemorrhoids with the latest advancements in Hemorrhoid energy therapy using HET bipolar system.
 This fast, effective in-office treatment can quickly relieve your pain without the need for surgery or downtime.
 Schedule a hemorrhoid consultation by calling Digestive Disease Care or by scheduling an appointment online today.

 Hemorrhoids describe swollen and enlarged veins that develop around your anus (external hemorrhoids) and in your lower rectum (internal hemorrhoids).

 In most cases, hemorrhoids develop due to persistent straining during bowel movements.
 You may also be prone to hemorrhoids due to increased pressure on the veins as the result of pregnancy, obesity, or if you work in a job that requires frequent heavy lifting.

 As you get older, your risk for hemorrhoids increases as the veins in your rectum and anus begin to weaken.
 If you’re not getting enough fiber in your diet or have underlying health issues that cause recurrent constipation, you also increase your risk for chronic hemorrhoids.

 A common symptom of hemorrhoids is a burning or itching sensation around your anus.
 You may also have a noticeable lump in the area.